atomone-hub/genesis/README.md

 Ossify the partyhub after it has become its own competing IBC/ICS hub.
 Allow others to likewise fork from you by enabling ICA partyhubs when there is disagreement.
 Multiply by meiosis and conquer the world.

+AtomOne will lead the way in demonstrating a more secure system for splitting off new generations of partyhubs as a necessary course of action of last resort in the face of gridlock and friction.
+ICA-based (interchain-account) partyhubs with independent validator sets introduce additional security risks associated with the behavior of the other validator set securing said partyhub--unlike shards secured under ICS1.x by the original hub itself.

+In an ideal scenario, once AtomOne is complete in functionality and has proven itself, it and its supporters will guide Gaia to adopt the same secure splitting system so that Gaia AND AtomOne can both have a richly diverse partyhub set representing many diverse parties each with their own philosophies, expertise, concerns, and jurisdictions.

 See https://github.com/gnolang/gno/pull/1224 for prototype WIP of splitting.